WordPress/openverse/README.md

 #### Daily

 Workflows that have a `schedule_string='@daily'` parameter are run daily.
 The DAG workflows run `provider_api_scripts` to load and extract media data from the APIs.
-These provider scripts are run daily:
+The following provider scripts are run daily:

 - [Flickr](openverse_catalog/dags/provider_api_scripts/flickr.py)
 - [Met Museum](openverse_catalog/dags/provider_api_scripts/metropolitan_museum_of_art.py)